Discount Tire: Commercials

 In 2005, Discount Tire received a world record from Guinness World Records for the longest continuously running TV commercial, depicting an old woman, played by Maxine Olmstead, hurling a tire through a store window.
 The commercial first aired in 1975.

 Sponsorships

 Discount Tire sponsors the Team Penske No. 2 and No. 12 Ford Mustangs in the NASCAR Cup Series, driven by Austin Cindric and Ryan Blaney respectively.

 In the past, Discount Tire has been a sponsor of the AMA Supercross, The College Basketball Invitational, Women's National Basketball Association along with Continental AG.

 In 2024, Discount Tire became the Official Tire Retailer of Major League Soccer and Elite Clubs National League.

+Research and testing

+In 2022, Discount Tire acquired Treadwell Research Park, a nearly 900-acre tire testing and research facility located in Pearsall, Texas.
+Industry reporting describes the facility as including multiple test tracks and specialized surfaces used to evaluate tire performance characteristics such as braking, handling, traction, and noise under different driving conditions.
+According to reporting, Discount Tire says the facility allows the company to conduct impartial third-party testing of tire models.
+Data collected through testing at the research facility is incorporated into its proprietary tire evaluation system, Treadwell, which is offered as an online tire recommendation guide on its website and used in its retail operations.